azzindani/01_Streamlit/README.md

 Disclaimer:
 * This project are using the free hosting provider only, so you will find delay issue during web app preview.
+* Sometime the web app loading is slow.
 * This issue caused by each time the web app is being deployed, the provider will automatically delete the runtime while being idle for certain period, so you need to wait or sometime you need to re run the deployment.

 You can follow the steps below to mitigate the issue: